kosmonautdnb/WatcomLibs/README.md

 ## Some basic types
 - ARRAY.HPP - a bit like std::vector
 - HASHMAP.HPP - a bit like std:map
-- MATRIX.HPP - some 3d matrix stuff with virtual function table overhead (Object.hpp)
+- MATRIX.HPP - some 3d matrix stuff
 - OBJECT.HPP - a bit like "java"
 - PAIR.HPP - a bit like std::pair
 - RANDOM.HPP - some basic "dependend random"
   - SET.HPP - a bit like std::set
 - STRING.HPP - a bit like std::string
 - TYPES.HPP - a bit like "stdint"
-- VECTOR.HPP - some 3d vector stuff (w is handled differently than xyz) with virtual function table overhead (Object.hpp)
+- VECTOR.HPP - some 3d vector stuff (w is handled differently than xyz)

 ## Some useful classes
 - CHARSET.HPP - a tiny font to be rendered per pixel